Colm3na/Cyberd/README.md

 Also [this](https://t.me/fuckgoogle) is their telegram group, the [official account](https://twitter.com/cyber_devs) on Twitter and the [website & blog](https://cybercongress.ai/).

 With this scrips you can manage the docker of Cyberd node from outside of docker.

 > **Remember, you need to modify the scripts with your values**.

+> **If you need another script and isn't in this repo, you can made a PR or ISSUE with the script you need**.

 <sumary>